 Why Mobility Dilution May Be Higher

-- High CAPEX: Building fleets, chargers, or mobility hardware requires more up-front capital before revenue ramps, often increasing founder dilution, especially in earlier rounds.
+- High CAPEX (capital expenditures): Building fleets, chargers, or mobility hardware requires more up-front capital before revenue ramps, often increasing equity dilution in startups, especially in earlier rounds.

 - Regulatory Delays: Permitting, government contracts, or city pilots can stretch timelines, increasing bridge round needs (and there, extra dilution).

-- Infra/OpEx Overhang: Investors want a bigger stake given longer payback cycles and higher risk.
+- Infra/OpEx Overhang (infrastructure and operating expenses): Investors want a bigger stake given longer payback cycles and higher risk.

 Factors That Drive Dilution in Mobility Rounds

-- Round Size: Larger rounds (to reach capital-intensive milestones or support city launches) mean bigger slices sold per round.
+- Round Size: Larger rounds (to reach capital-intensive milestones or support city launches) result in greater share dilution per round.

 - Investor Profile: Strategic/corporate VC may accept slightly less equity for future synergy, while “growth at all costs” VC funds push for more.